nivbhaskhar/UnPuzzled/CheckingAdjacency/Training/Training_ResNetFT.md

 my_model_name, feature_extract = get_model_details()
 ```

-    Press 0 for FromScratch and 1 for ResNetFT 0
+    Press 0 for FromScratch and 1 for ResNetFT 1
+    Press 0 for FineTuning and 1 for FeatureExtracting 0
     ************
-    Using FromScratch
+    Using ResNetFT
     feature_extracting : False